limengge426/Limengge426.github.io/aboutme.md

 With a foundation in computer language and data analysis, I’m particularly focused on applying these skills in public policy, international relations, and data analysis within the non-profit and international organization sectors.

-Outside of my academic pursuits, I have a deep love for music and the arts.
-I’ve been studying piano and cello for over ten years, which has given me a strong appreciation for musical expression and creativity.
-I also enjoy exploring virtual worlds through gaming, where I can engage with interactive storytelling and design.
-In my downtime, I’m an avid documentary viewer, as I find it fascinating to learn about diverse cultures, histories, and global perspectives through real-life stories.
-These hobbies keep me inspired and curious.
+Outside of work, I have a deep appreciation for music and the arts, having studied piano and cello for over a decade.
+I also enjoy gaming for its storytelling and design, and I find inspiration in documentaries that explore diverse cultures and perspectives.

 ### My story